-• a minister of religion;

-- a student at an institution who is undertaking a course of instruction in the duties of a minister of religion; - · a full-time member of a religious order; or - a student at a college conducted solely for training persons to become members of religious orders.
+- a minister of religion; - a student at an institution who is undertaking a course of instruction in the duties of a minister of religion; - a full-time member of a religious order; or - a student at a college conducted solely for training persons to become members of religious orders. - A chaplain in a school that is both and educational institution and a religious institution.